WJOchman/Tribute_Page/README.md

 # TributeWebsite

+(THIS NEEDS TO BE DONE BY THE END OF THE SUMMER HOLIDAYS, BEFORE THE START OF THE ACADEMIC YEAR 2021/2022)

 This is a Front-End portfolio project which demonstrates a tribute webpage dedicated towards STEM and the Scientific Method.

 The purpose of this project is to create a Tribute Page using HTML, CSS and JavaScript.
 This Tribute Page will be about my love and respect for STEM and the Scientific Method.
 Why I believe it is the gratest intellectual framework and best method for determining how our universe works, which could be used to improve our quality of life. **This is an individual project.**